webdriverio/webdriverio/website/docs/WhyWebdriverIO.md

 ---
-id: what-is-webdriverio
+id: why-webdriverio
-title: What is Webdriver.IO?
+title: Why Webdriver.IO?
 ---

 WebdriverIO is a progressive automation framework built to automate modern web and mobile applications.
 It simplifies the interaction with your app and provides a set of plugins that help you create a scalable, robust and stable test suite.